Motherhood is Challenging, You are Not Alone.

 Perinatal Loss

-Perinatal loss is a miscarriage, chosen abortion, abortion for medical reasons, still birth or death of an infant after they are born.
+Perinatal loss is a miscarriage, chosen abortion, abortion for medical reasons, still birth or death of an infant.

 Although not often discussed, perinatal loss is a common stop on the journey toward parenthood.
 Miscarriages alone happen to an estimated 10-20% of women.
 Some women miscarry before they even realize they are pregnant.

-There can be shame and grief around any kind of perinatal loss.
+There can be grief and shame around any kind of perinatal loss.
 If any of this has been your experience, know that this practice supports women and their partners through all experiences related to childbirth and welcomes all perspectives.

 Parents of Young Children